5 Marketing / Advertising Tips for Independent Musicians

 If a guitar riffs in the forest and no one is around to hear it does it even make a sound?
 Ha, let’s not get philosophical but let’s agree that it doesn’t matter how good the music is if no one is there to listen.
 So apart from great music, your first priority should be growing an audience.
 The audience doesn’t have to be huge, not at first.

 Start by making yourself and your music available online.
 Your music should be on sites like SoundCloud and YouTube already – but also make sure its available on iTunes and Spotify, make sure you’re right where you need to be so people can find you in the moment they decide to look.
 You may only ever get one of these moments per person at best.
+Make sure your posts and promotions look professional and well branded.

 Make yourself available on Instagram, Facebook, Snapchat etc. etc. etc. – every artist and fan base has their preferences, this usually works itself out and often leans to where the artist is most comfortable being available.